|

-Yellow spots on leaves may indicate Septoria leaf spot.
-This fungal disease is very destructive and it affects celery, chicory, cucumber, and other cucurbits, along with asters, carnations, chrysanthemums, verbena, and various trees and shrubs.
-Septoria leaf spot is one of the most destructive tomato diseases I know.
-Like other leaf spot diseases, Septoria reduces photosynthesis and the flow of important nutrients through the vascular bundles, leaving plants to wither and die.
-Warm, wet weather is all this fungi needs to set up housekeeping in your garden.
-And remember, that wetness can be caused by poorly placed sprinklers, leaky hoses, and overhead watering, just as easily as the weather.
+Warm, wet weather is all these fungi need to set up housekeeping in your garden.
+And that wetness can be caused by poorly placed sprinklers, leaky hoses, and overhead watering.
 Temperatures between 60°F and 80°F are ideal for fungal growth.
 Knowing what to look for can help you protect your plants.
 Types of Septoria Septoria is a family of fungi.
 Different subspecies affect different plants.
-The most common types of Septoria, followed by their host plants and symptoms, include:
+The most common types of Septoria, followed by their host plants and symptoms, include the following:

-Septoria fungi travel on the wind and in rain, so it’s something you need to monitor for regularly.
-Spores come into contact with host plants and send out thready hyphae, which enter plants through cracks and injury sites.
+Symptoms occur first in older leaves.
+The disease spreads upward into newer growth.
+As the spots spread, leaves turn yellow, die, and fall off.
+This leaf loss reduces plant vigor and increases the risk of sunburn damage.
+Severe infections can result in complete defoliation.
+Septoria leaf spot lifecycle Septoria fungi travel in the wind and rain, so monitor regularly.
+Spores land on host plants and send out thready hyphae, which enter plants through cracks and injury sites.
 Spores overwinter in the soil and on infected plant debris.
-How to control Septoria leaf spot As with many other diseases, prevention is far easier than treating.
+How to control Septoria leaf spot As with many other diseases, prevention is far easier than treating them.
 These tips will help prevent Septoria leaf spot in your garden:

 Chuck Rasmussen